tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Perforce Helix

-Perforce is a commercial, proprietary, centralized revision control system developed by Perforce Software, Inc.   Use this source configuration plug-in to manually or automatically import artifacts from the Perforce Helix server into an
+Perforce is a commercial, proprietary, centralized revision control system developed by Perforce Software, Inc.   Use this source configuration plug-in to manually or automatically import artifacts from the Perforce Helix server into an IBM UrbanCode Deploy component version.

 ---